Catchy Headline Tips (That Don’t Make You Cringe)

 4. Add a little emotion

 Words like “easy,” “quick,” “stress-free,” or “finally” go a long way in helping people feel something right away.
 Emotion connects.
-So if your headline can give off a little hope, relief, or excitement, it’ll grab attention faster than my dogs grab a snack.
+Your headline must deliver hope, relief, or excitement to capture attention faster than my dogs grab a snack.

 5. Make it about them

 Your reader is the main character.
 Not your brand, not your product, not your cute idea.
 So shift your focus from “Look what I made!” to “Here’s how this helps YOU.”
-Try using the word “you” or speaking directly to your audience’s needs and dreams.
+Use the word "you" or address your audience directly by mentioning their needs and dream transformation.

 Let’s do a quick test.
 Which headline sounds more clickable?